University of Southern California The USC Andrew and Erna Viterbi School of Engineering USC Astronautics

 • Transform between these systems using rotational matrices and quaternions.

 • Understand Keplerian orbits and orbital perturbations.
-Design spacecraft trajectories such as Hohmann transfers, plane changes, and interplanetary escape and capture.
+Design spacecraft trajectories such as Hohmann transfers, plane changes, and interplanetary trajectories including planetary escape and capture.

 • Understand the fundamentals of rocket propulsion, and know the basic characteristics of the different kinds of rockets: solid, liquid, electric.
 Understand rocket vehicle dynamics: Earth launch, trajectories in the atmosphere, delta-V for orbital maneuvers.